 We were still 2 miles from the Jeep, and then another half hour from Helena, so with shaky hands I wiped the wound down with alcohol swabs, applied 3 butterfly closures, covered it with a large gauze pad, and then wrapped his ankle with an ACE bandage.
 He put his shoe back on, and we took off down the trail.
 After 51 days, Dad had hiked 829.1 miles, 4.4 of them with a puncture wound.

 We got to Urgent Care at 3, they took him back pretty much right away, and we ended up telling far more stories than were strictly necessary in response to “So tell me what happened here…” The challenge with any puncture wound is keeping it open, moist, and clean so that it can heal from the inside out while expelling any infectious material.
 This was not going to be easy for a stubborn 72-year-old who had informed me as we were hiking back to the Jeep that “This is NOT going to take me off the trail!”
-The doctor opted to put only two sutures on either side of the flap so that the wound would continue to drain as it healed.
+The doctor opted to put a single suture on both sides of the flap so that the wound would continue to drain as it healed.
 As a further prophylactic against infection, he got a prescription for an oral antibiotic.

 It wasn’t until the next day—when, out of sheer curiosity, we checked the gauze sponge and found it tie-dyed red, pink, and yellow—that Dad fully appreciated the gravity of his injury: his wound was indeed draining, a lot (and continues to, days later).
 Of course 36 hours after getting stitched up, he was back on trail and ended up hiking an astounding 20.8 miles.